-\mytitle{Analytic continuation methods} There are several analytic continuation techniques from a segment in the real axis to the complex plane, such as conformal expansions~\cite{Yndurain:2007qm,Caprini:2008fc}, Laurent or Laurent-Pietarinen expansions~\cite{Svarc:2013laa,Svarc:2014sqa,Svarc:2014aga} sequences of Pad\'e approximants~\cite{Masjuan:2013jha,Masjuan:2014psa,Caprini:2016uxy,Pelaez:2016klv} or continued fractions~\cite{Schlessinger:1968,Tripolt:2016cya, Binosi:2019ecz,Binosi:2022ydc}.
-Some of these methods, like Pad\'e sequences, might require derivatives of very high order at a given point, obtained either from specific functional forms, with additional systematic uncertainty, or numerically, which quickly become unstable.
-In particular, for the FDRs, as seen in Fig.~\ref{Fig:poles0}, the dominant $f_2(1270)$ pole lies in between the real axis and the $f_0(1370)$ pole.
-To find the subdominant pole requires very high derivatives of the FDR output, rending useless the Pad\'e method, although it will be useful below for other checks.
+{\it Analytic continuation methods.-} There are several analytic continuation techniques from a real segment to the complex plane: conformal expansions~\cite{Yndurain:2007qm,Caprini:2008fc}, Laurent-Pietarinen expansions~\cite{Svarc:2013laa,Svarc:2014sqa,Svarc:2014aga} sequences of Pad\'e approximants~\cite{Masjuan:2013jha,Masjuan:2014psa,Caprini:2016uxy,Pelaez:2016klv} or continued fractions~\cite{Schlessinger:1968,Tripolt:2016cya, Binosi:2019ecz,Binosi:2022ydc}.
+For the FDR, the $f_2(1270)$ pole lies between the real axis and the $f_0(1370)$ pole, as seen in Fig.~\ref{Fig:poles0}.
+Determining the latter with Pad\'e sequences thus requires very high derivatives, making them unsuitable for the FDR method, although still valid for other checks.
 After trying several methods, the most stable both for $\pi\pi$ and $K \bar K$ are the continued fractions, $C_N$.
-These are built, as usual, by $N-1$ nested fractions, whose parameters are fixed by imposing $C_N(s_i)=F(s_i)$ for $N$ real values $s_i$ within the domain of interest.
+As usual, these are $N-1$ nested fractions, whose parameters are fixed by imposing $C_N(s_i)=F(s_i)$ for $N$ real values $s_i$ within the domain of interest.

-\mytitle{Results} Let us first describe the continuation of the $\pi\pi\to\pi\pi$ $F^{00}$ FDR output to the complex plane.
-The $C_N$ are calculated from $N=7$ up to 51 equally-spaced energies in the 1.2-1.4 GeV segment.
-As seen in Fig.~\ref{Fig:poles0} for a typical case, we find poles for the $f_0(1370)$, $f_2(1270)$ and $f_0(1500)$.
-Being able to reproduce the latter is striking since it lies above our segment and the CFD input above 1.42 GeV is not fitted to separated partial-wave data, but is a Regge parameterization only expected to describe the amplitude ``on the average''.
+{\it Results.-} Let us first describe the $\pi\pi\to\pi\pi$ $F^{00}$ FDR output continuation.
+The $C_N$ are calculated from $N=7$ up to 51 equally-spaced energies in the 1.2-1.4 GeV segment, which maximizes the region where the FDR is well satisfied.
+Still, the $f_0(1370)$ is also found with much smaller segments, even if they lie completely below 1.3 GeV.
+Fig.~\ref{Fig:poles0} shows a typical case, where $f_0(1370)$, $f_2(1270)$ and $f_0(1500)$ poles are found.
+Finding the latter is striking since it lies above our segment and the CFD above 1.42 GeV was not fitted to partial-wave data but to total cross-section data within a Regge formalism that describes this region ``on the average''.